chriswilley/linux-server-config/README.md

 * nginx-nohome.conf
 * nginx-noscript.conf

 I added comments to the filter files for reference.
+I also changed some of the default settings in jail.local; specifically:

+* I set the destemail parameter to the root alias, so that I would receive email messages from fail2ban
+* I set the mta parameter to 'mail' so that fail2ban would use the mail command rather than sendmail
+* I changed the action parameter to 'action_mwl' which bans an IP and emails the destemail address with whois information for the banned IP as well as a copy of the log file entry written to fail2ban.log

 ### postfix